liuliangyin/liu-liang-yin/src/pages/graphic/li-tsu-tsao-cello-retical.md

 Visual design of Li Tsu Tsao Cello Recital.

 Main spirit of design is to present performer's elegance and profession.
-Shows the atmosphere of deep and mysterious cello.
+Shows deep and mysterious atmosphere of cello.

 \-